A brief history of the Rosebud County Fairgrounds and the

 Rosebud-Treasure County Fair

 County fairs have been held around the United States for over 170 years.
-Citizens in agricultural communities thought it would be a great idea to display produce grown in their area and thus the tradition began in competing for the prize crop, be it a
+Citizens in agricultural communities thought it would be a great idea to display produce grown in their area and thus began the tradition of competing for the prize crop.

 Livestock were added to the competitions later, and eventually county fairs evolved into a once-a-year extravaganza that people look forward to for a fun experience.
-Large agricultural displays of crops and vegetables still appear, with newer features regularly added to involve the whole community.
+Agricultural displays of crops and vegetables still appear, with newer features regularly added to involve the whole community.